Search

 • You were fired from your previous employment.

-You must also meet the mandated threshold of the resident state for wages earned or time worked for a specific time.
-This is often referred to as the base period.
+You must also meet the mandated threshold of the resident state for wages earned or time worked for the base period.
 For most states, the base period is the first 4 out of the last 5 calendar quarters complete before a claim is filed.

 In any case, your resident state will perform background checks to confirm that you meet the requirements and other criteria, before receiving unemployment insurance.
 You can check the requirements of your own state program here